 Before coming to a country of food diversity, knowing some essentials might help you get the best out of the trip, especially for vegan travelers.
 In short, vegan cuisine in Vietnam is vibrant, delicious, and cheap.
-However, if not well equipped, unwanted experiences might occur during your travel.
+However, unwanted experiences might occur during your travel if not well equipped.

 Overview of cuisine culture in Vietnam and what is it like for vegans?

-Vietnam can be listed as a vegan-friendly country thanks to its deeply rooted religious influence, Buddhism.
+Thanks to its deeply rooted religious influence, Buddhism, Vietnam can be listed as a vegan-friendly country.
 It's easy to find eateries, stalls, or restaurants with various vegan and vegetarian dishes in the developed areas.

-In each region, locals have a slightly distinct flavor preference which also applies to vegan cuisine.
-For example, people in the south season foods sweeter than in the other areas, while in Central Vietnam, local preferences and bit more salty and spicy.
-North people have a more balanced flavor and utilize diverse types of herbal and medical elements.
+In each region, locals have a slightly distinct flavor preference that applies to vegan cuisine.
+For example, people in the south season foods sweeter than in the other areas, while in Central Vietnam, local preferences are a bit more salty and spicy.
+North people have a more balanced flavor and utilize diverse herbal and medical elements.

 But notice that, except in big cities, it gets harder to find vegan eaters as you travel north.
 There are way more people in the south and the south-central part (from Hue to Ca Mau) adopting a vegan diet than in the north.

 As vegan eating in Vietnam originates from the practice of Buddism, a few commit to a fully vegan diet as a Buddism practice of being merciful to other species.
 However, the majority are partially vegan, which means each lunar month, they only eat two or four days in a vegan diet (on the full-moon day and new moon day, note that you can check the lunar calendar online. ).
 So during that time, many non-vegan vendors switch to making vegan dishes.